ThixotropicFluid/Plates/README.md

 ```
 git clone https://github.com/ThixotropicFluid/Plates
 cd Plates
-cd build
-cmake ..
+cmake
-cd ..
-cmake --build build
+cmake --build .
-an executable will be in build/Debug
+an executable will be in Debug
 ```